2snEM6/BenefitsCalculator/README.md

 This model is based in the IRPF tax model of 2017 from Spain.

 ### Architecture

-The frontend application is build using React and tested using the Enzyme library by Airbnb The web application requests the yearly savings calculation to an API built in Ruby On Rails and tested using TestUnit
+The frontend application is build using React and tested using the [Enzyme](https://github.com/airbnb/enzyme) testing library by Airbnb.
+The web application requests the yearly savings value to an API built in [Ruby on Rails 5](https://rubyonrails.org) and tested using TestUnit.

 ### Prerequisites

-Docker
+ - Docker for Mac or Docker for Windows

 ### How to run it

-Clone the repository
+1. Clone the repository

 	`$ git clone  `

-Navigate to the repository root and run:
+2. Navigate to the repository root and run:

 	`$ docker-compose up`

-Once the docker containers have finished loading open `http://localhost:3561`'
+Once the docker containers have finished loading open `http://localhost:3561`' in your browser and you can start using the calculator.